 If an offer sounds too good to be true, it just may be.
 This is why it’s crucial to always read the fine print and conditions, and carefully review the loan agreement terms.
 While a lender may offer a great interest rate, they may be charging exorbitant fees, making it more expensive than another lender offering a higher interest rate.

 The entire application process, from approval to funding disbursement can take anywhere from 1 business day, to a week, or longer.
-Most lenders will provide you with a timeline for how long it will take to get approved or denied, and how long it will then take to receive funds.
+Most lending partners will provide you with a timeline for how long it will take to get approved or denied, and how long it will then take to receive funds.

 Prepayment penalties: A fee for paying off the loan early.
-Some lenders will charge you with a prepayment penalty fee simply for paying off the loan earlier than planned.
+Some lending partners will charge you with a prepayment penalty fee simply for paying off the loan earlier than planned.
 After all, they’re missing out on the interest you would have been paying had you not paid the loan off early.

 Origination fees: This is an upfront fee some lenders will charge that is essentially a cost for processing a new loan application.
 They are usually a percentage of the total loan.